 Each year, the AVMA designates February as National Pet Dental Health Month in an effort to raise awareness among pet parents about the importance of regular pet dental care and cleaning, all year round.

-Check to see if your dog or cat shows any of these 7 signs.
-If so, she may need dental treatment:
+Check to see if your dog or cat shows any of these seven signs.
+If so, she may need dental treatment.

 #1: Bad Breath

 Contrary to popular belief, it’s not “normal” for your pet to have bad breath.
-It may be common in pets, but that’s typically because the pet doesn’t get regular tooth brushing and dental cleaning.
-Bad breath is the most frequent sign of looming dental problems, and if it smells similar to rotting eggs it could indicate the presence of periodontal disease.
-Even if it’s only mildly bad, it means bacteria is trapped in the pet’s mouth.
+Bad breath may be common in pets, but that’s typically because the pet doesn’t get regular tooth brushing and dental cleaning.
+Bad breath is the most frequent sign of looming dental problems, and breath that smells like rotten eggs it could indicate the presence of periodontal disease.
+Even slightly bad breath means bacteria are trapped in the pet’s mouth.
 A professional dental cleaning and examination can make the world of difference to your pet’s lifetime dental health!

 #2: Eating Difficulties

 If you see your dog or cat having difficulty chewing her food or she suddenly loses interest and appetite, she might need pet dental care urgently.
-These symptoms can indicate oral infection or inflammation, which may be caused by pet gum disease or gingivitis in dogs or cats.
-If she refuses hard foods in particular, this may be a sign that she’s finding it hard to chew.
+Loss of interest in food can indicate oral infection or inflammation that could be caused by pet gum disease or gingivitis in dogs or cats.
+Refusing hard foods in particular could be a sign that she’s finding it hard to chew.

 #3: Problem Gums

-When your pet develops inflamed, swollen or bleeding gums, this is often a symptom of a bacterial infection.
-The inflammation can cause her significant pain and discomfort, but can often be reversed by having a professional dental cleaning or removing a specific offending tooth.
+Inflamed, swollen or bleeding gums are often a symptom of a bacterial infection.
+The inflammation can cause significant pain and discomfort which can often be reversed by a professional dental cleaning or removing a specific problem tooth.

 #4: Stained Teeth

-Yellow and brown stains on the back of the pet’s teeth and around the gum line are signs of tartar build-up.
-These go hand-in-hand with bad breath and bacterial infections, but can usually be removed by a professional cleaning before they become problematic.
-Of course, if you’re brushing your pet’s teeth daily you can avoid this happening in the first place and maintain your pet’s general good health.
+Yellow and brown stains on pet’s back teeth and around the gum line are signs of tartar build-up.
+These go hand-in-hand with bad breath and bacterial infections and can usually be removed by a professional cleaning before they become problematic.
+Of course, brushing your pet’s teeth daily can prevent this from happening in the first place, helping maintain your pet’s general good health.